Real Cost of Pregnancy and a Newborn Baby in Philippines

 Prenatal Medications and Supplements

 OBs usually prescribe Duphaston and Duvadilan for a couple of days.
-You also have to relax and get a lot of bed rest.
+Also, you have to relax and get a lot of bed rest.
 If bleeding and pain persist, you must strictly be in bed.
 Some doctors even prohibit going to the comfort room.

 As a Filipino tradition, we use bigkis over the babies’ navel.
 Apparently, pediatricians are now discouraging mothers as it might delay the drying of the umbilical cord.

 Take note that if you are going to formula feed your baby, you must not do it in hospitals and lying-ins.
-The health care facilities encourage mothers to breastfeed their babies.
+Health care facilities encourage mothers to breastfeed their babies.

 If you want to switch to a formula, have your baby checked by a pediatrician first.
 If you are a first-time mom, you must ask the right way on mix feeding (feeding both formula and breastmilk) your baby to avoid problems such as constipation or diarrhea.